 The first meeting of the GRAC was held in October 2011.
 Over the past 2 1⁄2 years, the County has conducted additional public outreach with the assistance of the GRAC to inform more private well owners of the value of understanding the groundwater resources in the County and to encourage their participation in the Comprehensive Groundwater Monitoring Program and/or CASGEM program.
-This effort has resulted in more than 40 additional volunteerd wells, with 12 of these to be considered for the CASGEM program.
-Wells will continue to be included based upon the availability of well logs and other information that will contribute to meeting the objectives of the County's Comprehensive Groundwater Monitoring Program and the CASGEM Program.
+This effort has resulted in more than 40 additional volunteered wells, with a number of those being considered for the CASGEM program.
+Wells will continue to be included based upon the availability of well logs and other information that will contribute to meeting the objectives of the County's Comprehensive Groundwater Monitoring Program and the CASGEM program.